therealdope/Task_Management_AWS/README.md

 ```

 ## AWS Deployment
+- while doing this do not forget to add port in security group
 1. Configure RDS MySQL instance
 2. Set up EC2 instance
 3. Install dependencies on EC2
 4. Use PM2 for process management
+5. Configure environment variables
+6. Use nginx for reverse proxy refer to nginx_setup.txt file
+7. Set up domain with DuckDNS
+8. Set up SSL with Certbot refer to certbot_setup.txt file

+- check important_commands.txt for important commands
 ## Project Structure

 ```plaintext